-The idea that mountainous landscapes play a role in evolution has a long history that can be tracked back to Darwin and

-- 15 Wallace when fauna boundaries were noted to correspond to physiographic discontinuities and gradients (Wallace, 1860).
+The idea that mountainous landscapes play a role in evolution has a long history that can be tracked back to Darwin and Wallace, when fauna boundaries were noted to correspond to physiographic discontinuities and gradients (Wallace, 1860).
 Over geological time scales (millions of years), surface processes including erosion and rivers incision conspire to undo surface uplift driven by tectonic and geodynamic processes.
-This competition converts These competing processes convert landscapes of low elevation and relief, homogeneous environment and low resistance to migration, into complex landscapes with sharp environmental gradients, and fragmented habitats separated by migratory corridors (Steinbauer et al., 2016). - 20 Several studies have shown that on geological time scaletimescales, changes in landscape morphology stimulates migratory behaviour, dispersal and redistribution as species track their optimum habitats (Gillespie and Roderick, 2014; Craw et al., 2015; Muneepeerakul et al., 2019).
+These competing processes convert landscapes of low elevation and relief, homogeneous environment and low resistance to migration, into complex landscapes with sharp environmental gradients, and fragmented habitats separated by migratory corridors (Steinbauer et al., 2016).

+Several studies have shown that on geological timescales, changes in landscape morphology stimulates migratory behaviour, dispersal and redistribution as species track their optimum habitats (Gillespie and Roderick, 2014; Craw et al., 2015; Muneepeerakul et al., 2019).
 Species running out of favourable habitats are forced to coexist with other ones and adapt, which leads to speciation, increasing endemism and biodiversity (Smith et al., 2014).
-As the mountainous landscape becomes more complex and diverse, environmental gradients increase and species have to move across shorter distances to track suitable habitats (Smith et al., 2014; Elsen and Tingley, 2015) and find refuges to survive both long-term mountain building processes and short-term climatic changes.
-Hence, mountains host a disproportionately large fraction of terrestrial species (Badgley, 2010; Hoorn et al., 2010; Steinbauer et al., 2018), illustrating the geological tectonic influence on ecology and evolutionary biology.
+As the mountainous landscape becomes more complex and diverse, environmental gradients increase and species have to move across shorter distances to track suitable habitats